Martiless/Alices-Wonderland/documents/DEPLOYMENT_AND_DEVELOPMENT.md

 1. After you have created the Config vars for AWS (as above) and added it to the env.py you must now set it up in the settings.py
 1. Before this you will need to install two new packages.
       * boto3
-      * django storages
+      * Django storages
 1. Don't forget to freeze your requirements.txt file once these are installed
 1. In your settings.py file make your way down to INSTALLED_APPS, then add  'storages'.
-Put these under the django apps and don't forget the comma at the end or you will get an error.
+Put these under the Django apps and don't forget the comma at the end or you will get an error.
 1. You now have to tell your app to use AWS as the storage for your media and static files but only when it has been deployed to Heroku.
-This is done by writting the following code in your settings.py file, under the STATIC_URL.
+This is done by writing the following code in your settings.py file, under the STATIC_URL.
 `if 'USE_AWS' in os.environ:`
 `# S3 Bucket Config`
 `AWS_STORAGE_BUCKET_NAME = 'alices-wonderland'`